AnnaRogers04/Platform-Game/Development Journal.md

 The feedback i received was that the angled world i made was a big issue when making the paddles.
 After a while i agreed that the world was the issue and straightened it, making everything a lot more easier.

 ### What creative or technical approaches did you use or try, and how did this contribute to the outcome?
 I attempted to use a hinge joint for my paddles, eventually the hinge joint wasn't working as expected and i had to change my idea.
 The hinge joint didn't contribute to my final project.
+I also learnt how to add music and particles to the game.
+The music has an upbeat tune making the game really immersive, while the particles act as a target for the player.
+I think this went well and added to the overall game.

 ### Did you have any technical difficulties?
 If so, what were they and did you manage to overcome them?